 The final selections will be made by the foundation’s independent Fellowships Committee, comprised of six master-level artists and arts leaders.

-One Master Artist Fellow will be selected for this cycle.
+One Master Artist Fellow will be selected for each cycle.

 Nominees must meet the following criteria to qualify: